tdrvlad/text-lm-scorer/README.md

 # text-lm-scorer

 ## TODO
-Function that outputs a Casual Language Model output probability for each word (token) in a given sentence.
+Function that outputs a Causal Language Model output probability for each word (token) in a given sentence.
 Bonus: for each word (token) return also the word the model considers the most probable.
 Example:
 ```
 lm_scorer('Today is a nice day.
 Where shall we go?')
 ```